softwaresaved/RSE-Survey-2016/exploratory_analysis.md

 # Gender

 Based on experience, it appeared that the RSE community was predominantly male.
 We asked participants to provide their gender.
-263 participants (97% of all partipants) answered this non-mandatory question and we found that the population is indeed predominantly male.
+263 participants (97% of all participants) answered this non-mandatory question and we found that the population is indeed predominantly male.